aqli-epic/epi.meta.analysis/README.md

 ### Major takeaways

--   Of the total number of times any given country is included in any given study, USA and Canada together have been included 41 times (60.3 percent of total).
+-   60.3 percent of all AQ epi studies (41 studies) included in this analysis included populations in either the US or Canada or both.

--   Of the total number of times, a given continent has been included in any given study, North America dominates the rest of the continents and has been included 60.3 percent of times.
-Closely following North America, are Asia and Europe which have been included in a study 22.1 and 17.6 percent of times respectively.
-NA has only been included NA percent of times, while NA and NA have been included the least number of studies (NA and NA percent respectively).
+-   Of the total number of times a given continent’s population has been included in any given AQ epi study, North America dominates the rest of the continents and has been included 60.3 percent of times (all due to studies in the US or Canada).
+Closely following North America, populations in Asia and Europe have been included in AQ epi studies 22.1 and 17.6 percent of times respectively.
+Africa, South America, Oceania have seen 0 long term (\> 1 year), large (\>1000 people in the sample) AQ epi study.

+-   There have been no large (\> 1 year) or long (\>1000 people in the sample) PM epi studies that were performed in Africa, South America, Oceania, with a combined population of 1.8 billion, 23.3 percent of the Earth’s total human population.

 -   Post 2009, there has been a noticeable increase in the overall volume of AQ epi studies published.

--   In total, 5 “really” long term studies (\> 25 years) have been
+-   In total, 7 “really” long term studies (\> 25 years) have been
     performed.
-That is, 4.9 percent of the total number of studies.
+That is, 10.3 percent of the total number of studies.

 -   All of the following continents have seen at least 1 really long term study: North America, Europe.
-While, only North America have seen more than 1 really long term study.

 ### Conclusion